Page updated 5 December 2019

-Will any disruption during Hilary term be considered when it comes to assessments and examinations?
+Will any disruption be considered when it comes to assessments and examinations?

-We are committed to minimising disruption for students, and addressing any impact on teaching and learning.
+We are putting in measures to minimise the disruption for students, and addressing any impact on teaching and learning.

-However, if you believe that you have been negatively impacted by any changes to planned teaching, and that the alternatives provided have not been sufficient, you may wish to make a mitigating circumstances application, such as an extension request, or a ‘Mitigating circumstance notice to examiners’.
+If you believe you have been negatively impacted by any changes to planned teaching, and that the alternatives provided have not been sufficient, you may wish to make a mitigating circumstances application, such as an extension request, or a ‘Mitigating circumstance notice to examiners’.
 These will be considered on a case-by-case basis.

 If you would like to discuss this further, you should speak to your College Office in the first instance.
 They will provide you with the appropriate forms and guidance and submit the application on your behalf.

 I’ve got a submission deadline coming up – what should I do?

 You should complete any assessments according to submission dates already published, unless told otherwise.
 If a deadline is extended, your department or faculty will advise all students in your cohort.
 If you would like to apply for an individual extension, you should consult your Senior Tutor or College Office and make an application before the deadline has passed.

 I'm a DPhil student - will this affect me?